QasimK/qasimk.github.io/collections/_posts/2018-04-06-linux-email.md

 has a program and they *are* sending an email.
 Many programs expect something that is `sendmail` compatible to available on your system, e.g. cron scripts.

-Rather than install a mail transfer agent and/or mail delivery agent and/or and/or mail user agent, and god knows what other pieces make up a proper mailbox, we can install something that *just* sends emails.
+Rather than install a mail transfer agent and/or mail delivery agent and/or mail user agent, and god knows what other pieces that make up a proper mailbox, we can install something that *just* sends emails.

 ```sh